ossamamehmood/ossamamehmood/README.md

 <img width="130" height="150" src="https://raw.githubusercontent.com/ossamamehmood/ossamamehmood/main/assets/icons/about.png" />

 Started my career at the age of Sixteen (16) as a Graphic Designer.
-I have four (4) plus years of predominant hands-on experience gained by doing freelance on different platforms.
-I'm currently specialized working as a Digital Creator, Graphic Designer, and User Interface (UI) & Experience (UX).
+I have four (4) plus years of predominant hands-on experience gained by doing freelance on different platforms🎉.

+✔ Currently specialized in working as a Senior Graphic Designer, Brand Identity Strategist, and Visual Identity designer 🚀.

+✔ Around 𝟏𝟎𝟎+ Projects accomplished as a Graphic Designer throughout my freelance journey ♾.

+✔ 𝟏𝟎𝟎% Job Success Score - More than 100 scenes modeled with Upwork clients 🎉.

+✔ 𝐓𝐎𝐏-𝐑𝐀𝐓𝐄𝐃 Freelancer Acknowledgement from Upwork ⛷️.

+✔ Maintain the feedback (𝟝.𝟘/𝟝) - More than 9𝟎% of clients recommended 🎩.

+✔ Respond quickly to clients, and get the work done promptly 🎮.

   <!--- Personal --->